mswann78/mswann-resume/resume.md

-Melissa Swann
+##Melissa Swann##
-melissaswann40@gmail.com | Firestone, CO | 425 281 5789
+##melissaswann40@gmail.com | Firestone, CO | 425 281 5789##

 What I will bring to your company:
 I am an experienced technical writer/editor with tenure leading teams responsible for creating product user documentation.
 My background managing small and large groups provides me the skills to run long-term projects, manage deliverables, supervise and develop employees, and work seamlessly with a variety of individuals.

 Relevant skills and capabilities:
-Hiring, training, and supervising a team
+-Hiring, training, and supervising a team
-Managing and leading enterprise-wide initiatives Completing projects on time and within budget
+-Managing and leading enterprise-wide initiatives -Completing projects on time and within budget -Juggling competing priorities
-Juggling competing priorities
-Writing and editing software, technical, and medical documentation Managing a publication
+-Writing and editing software, technical, and medical documentation -Managing a publication

 Mac OS, Windows, MS Office/SharePoint, Oxygen XML editor, CMS, Adobe Structured FrameMaker, Jira, Agile PLM, UNIX